Red Hen Publications

 • • • •

 I rather think that if Tom had been normal, and not power-mad, he might have made a very decent historian.
 He seems to have been fascinated by legends, and wonders, (and prophecies).
-And in the very off chance that he did make that cave he certainly was working from some extremely traditional templates.
+And in the very off chance that he did create that cave he certainly was working from some extremely traditional templates.

 But I still don’t think he did make that cave.
 I think he and the two younger children from the orphanage got into the antechamber when Tom was 9 or 10 and he had a highly successful afternoon terrorizing them there.